retro16/MidiBox/README.md

                                  ------->| Chan. process |----
                                           ---------------

 Channel processing occurs independently for each channel.
+You can apply the same processing on all channels by selecting channel 0 in the menu.

 Detailed schematic of channel processing: